jmeis/v2-template/docs/compliance-ci-toolchain-setup.md

 | ![COS Endpoint](https://github.ibm.com/one-pipeline/docs/blob/master/assets/compliance-ci-toolchain/cos-endpoint-menu.png) |
 | :--: |

-If You decide not to use Cloud Object Storage as an evidence locker, You can also set the required values after the creation of the toolchain by setting the `cos-bucket-name`, `cos-endpoint` environment variables in the CI Pipeline.
+If You decide not to use Cloud Object Storage as an evidence locker, you can also set the required values after the creation of the toolchain by setting the `cos-bucket-name`, `cos-endpoint` environment variables in the CI Pipeline.

 #### Link DOI toolchain (optional)